jclehner/bcm2-utils/README.md

 * `bcm2cfg`: A utility to modify/encrypt/decrypt the configuration
    dump (aka `GatewaySettings.bin`).

+Fully supported devices:

+* Technicolor TC7200 (bootloader, shell)
+* Thomson TWG850-4U (shell)

-These utilities have been tested with a Technicolor TC-7200, but it should be easy to add support for other devices.
+It should be easy to add support for other devices.
 Some pointers can be found [below](#writing-a-device-profile).

 These utilities are not yet stable - command line options are likely